Child Recruitment and Use

 Combat and support roles

 In many conflicts children take direct part in combat.
 However, their role is not limited to fighting.
-Many girls and boys start out in support functions that also entail great risk and hardship.
+Many girls and boys are also used in support functions that also entail great risk and hardship.

 Definition of a child soldier